 As a dancer, I’ve been there.
 Years of obsessing over how to find “perfection” with both my plate and my body led to years of disappointment and ultimately, burnout.
 Academic training to become a Registered Dietitian Nutritionist for dancers, along with a major perspective shift, eventually led me to a new definition of what it means to be The Healthy Dancer®: adopting a lifestyle that supports our tools (including our minds and bodies) while maintaining the joy in both food and life.

 The Obstacles of Intuitive Eating for Dancers

 As an intuitive eating dietitian for dancers, I’ve previously discussed how dancers can utilize this sustainable approach to support their needs.
-But daily reminders about what’s “healthy” versus what’s “unhealthy” and what’s “bad” versus what’s “good” (in regard to health and performance) make it tough to move past practices like “clean” eating and restrictive dieting.
-In fact, relearning how to eat intuitively (yes, relearning because we’re all born as intuitive eaters) isn’t so intuitive for most dancers.
+But daily reminders about what’s “healthy” versus what’s “unhealthy” and what’s “bad” versus what’s “good” (regarding health and performance) make it tough to move past practices like “clean” eating and restrictive dieting.
+Relearning how to eat intuitively (yes, relearning because we’re all born as intuitive eaters) isn’t so intuitive for most dancers.
 Here are a few additional reasons why:

 - Dancers are prone to perfectionism, increasing their vulnerability to orthorexic tendencies.
 Here’s an article that dives into the dangers of clean eating for dancers.

 - Dancers are over-exposed to misinformation about food and body, even if from well-meaning teachers and directors.